Autodesk (NASDAQ:ADSK) Issues Q1 2023 Earnings Guidance

-A number of research firms recently commented on ADSK.
-KeyCorp decreased their target price on Autodesk from $300.00 to $260.00 and set an overweight rating on the stock in a research report on Friday, February 25th.
-Credit Suisse Group reduced their price objective on Autodesk from $450.00 to $440.00 and set an outperform rating on the stock in a research note on Wednesday, November 24th.
-Guggenheim reissued a hold rating on shares of Autodesk in a research note on Thursday, November 25th.
-Zacks Investment Research cut Autodesk from a hold rating to a strong sell rating and set a $216.00 price objective on the stock. in a research note on Monday, November 29th.
-Finally, Griffin Securities reduced their price objective on Autodesk from $340.00 to $300.00 and set a buy rating on the stock in a research note on Friday, February 25th.
-Two analysts have rated the stock with a sell rating, two have assigned a hold rating and eighteen have assigned a buy rating to the stock.
-Based on data from MarketBeat, Autodesk has a consensus rating of Buy and a consensus price target of $292.85.
+Several equities research analysts have recently issued reports on the stock.
+Mizuho reissued a buy rating and set a $285.00 price objective on shares of Autodesk in a research report on Friday, February 25th.
+Zacks Investment Research cut Autodesk from a hold rating to a strong sell rating and set a $216.00 target price for the company. in a report on Monday, November 29th.
+Barclays cut their price target on Autodesk from $289.00 to $275.00 in a report on Friday, February 25th.
+The Goldman Sachs Group reiterated a sell rating and set a $220.00 price objective (down from $250.00) on shares of Autodesk in a report on Tuesday, March 8th.
+Finally, KeyCorp cut their target price on Autodesk from $300.00 to $260.00 and set an overweight rating on the stock in a research note on Friday, February 25th.
+Two analysts have rated the stock with a sell rating, two have given a hold rating and eighteen have given a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of Buy and an average target price of $292.85.

 Autodesk Company Profile (Get Rating)